mmierzwa/mmierzwa.github.io/content/posts/2017/2017-05-02-error-executing-task-buildapk-packaged-resources-does-not-exist.markdown

 title: 'Error executing task BuildApk: packaged_resources does not exist'
 ---

 Have you ever encountered an error: `Error executing task BuildApk: .../bin/packaged_resources does not exist`?
 If so you probably know that solving this issue can be sometimes quite tricky.
 It may be hard to track when and where the true bug was introduced in the code base.
-Although some suggestions can be [found on the Xamarin Forum](https://forums.xamarin.com/discussion/63356/the-file-obj-debug-android-bin-packaged-resources-does-not-exist) the solution usually differ case by case.<!--more-->
+Although some suggestions can be [found on the Xamarin Forum](https://forums.xamarin.com/discussion/63356/the-file-obj-debug-android-bin-packaged-resources-does-not-exist) the solution usually differ case by case.

 The initial error may look like this: